 Road Trip: Sidecar Adventures with God is a remarkable allegory.
 It is packed with simple, chapters and illustrations to jumpstart a new perspective.

 Liz Curtis Higgs has a collection of ‘Bad Girls of the Bible‘ books.
 These have modern fiction retelling of Bible stories paired with a brief study of the actual story.
 The combination is fantastic!

 Forever Loved: Eve’s Story is a unique look at the beginning of Genesis.
 A fictional retelling, and an inspiring devo (1 half-hour read) that lend compassion and new understanding!

 Here are 6 awesome devos for young women.
 There are some longer options here, but there’s also a section of specifically 3-minute devos for young women.
 They all look so good!

 Also, here are 10 real and relatable devotions for college students.

 Short Devotions on Encouragement for Moms

-Lisa Bergen has an excellent book of short devotions on encouragement for busy moms.
+Lisa Bergen has an excellent book of encouragement for busy moms.
 As a writer of YA Christian historical fiction, we get a glimpse of her author’s experiences and parenting insight that connects right back to God.
-Her short inspirational devotions are still running through my head a year later!
+Her stories and points are still running through my head a year later!

-Leaving Your Mom Legacy is another fantastic book of short devotions on encouragement for moms to model a Christ-like walk.
+Leaving Your Mom Legacy is another fantastic book and a great tool that will bless and hearten moms to model a Christ-like walk.
 Each lesson is from the heart, actionable, and perfect meditation material.

 21 Days of Joy is full of stories honoring mom.
 Fictional accounts by Christian authors that honor moms of all kinds: